Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Simulations

-$\bullet$ \textbf{Simulation of Multi-Agent \texttt{EF-TD}}.
-We simulate the behavior of multi-agent \texttt{EF-TD} (Algorithm~\ref{algo:algo2}).
-To do so, we consider the same MDP on 100 states as before with rewards in $[0 1]$.
-The dimension $K$ of the parameter vector is set to $10$ and the discount factor $\gamma$ is set to $0.3$.
-In Fig.~\ref{fig:MASign}, we consider the case when the operator $\mc{Q}_{\delta}(\cdot)$ is the sign operator.
-In Fig.~\ref{fig:MATD}, we study what happens when $\mc{Q}_{\delta}(\cdot)$ is chosen to be a top-$2$ operator, i.e., only two components are transmitted by each agent at every time-step.
-We vary the number of agents $M$, and observe that for both the sign- and top-$k$ operator-experiments, the residual mean-squared error goes down as we scale up $M$.
-Since the residual error (or error-floor) is essentially an indicator of the noise variance, our plots display a clear effect of variance reduction by increasing the number of agents.
-Our observations here thus align with Theorem~\ref{thm:multi-agent}.
+\textbf{Simulation of Multi-Agent \texttt{EF-TD}}.
+To simulate the behavior of multi-agent \texttt{EF-TD} (Algorithm~\ref{algo:algo2}), we consider the same MDP on 100 states as before with rewards in $[0 1]$.
+The dimension $K$ of the parameter vector is set to $10$ and the discount factor $\gamma$ to $0.3$.
+We consider two cases: one where $\mc{Q}_{\delta}(\cdot)$ is the sign operator, and another where it is a top-$2$ operator, i.e., only two components are transmitted by each agent at every time-step.
+We report our findings in Fig.~\ref{fig:sim1}, where we vary the number of agents $M$, and observe that for both the sign- and top-$k$ operator experiments, the residual mean-squared error goes down as we scale up $M$.
+Since the residual error is essentially an indicator of the noise variance, our plots display a clear effect of variance reduction by increasing the number of agents.
+Our observations thus align with Theorem~\ref{thm:multi-agent}.